Crazelu/fluttertagger/README.md

 ## FlutterTagger

-FlutterTagger is a Flutter package that allows for the extension of TextFields to provide tagging capabilities.
+FlutterTagger is a Flutter library that allows for the extension of TextFields to provide tagging capabilities.
 A typical use case is in social apps where tagging users or hashtags is required.

 ## Install 🚀